 1I don’t think my business needs Managed Services, we have a computer guy

-Some businesses often choose to rely upon an internal employee whose primary job description is related to the core business, but she or he are “into computers”; or one of the employees’ self-proclaimed computer-guru-friend who can come sometimes to fix what’s broken.
+Some businesses often choose to rely upon an internal employee whose primary job description is related to the core business, but she or he is “into computers”; or one of the employees’ self-proclaimed computer-guru-friend who can come sometimes to fix what’s broken.
 While they mean well, and it is certainly possible they know a lot about computers, does that make them qualified to provide professional IT support services for a professional organization?
-Studying anatomy and practicing certain type of medicine does not qualify a dentist to practice as a heart surgeon.
+Studying anatomy and practicing a certain type of medicine does not qualify a dentist to practice as a heart surgeon.
 You may know a fantastic, expert chiropractic specialist but would you call them when you have a heart attack?
 No. Then why would you do something like that when it comes to computers?
-Dependence on insufficient tech support leads to perhaps well-intention-ed but often ill-advised technology decisions and poor support when mission-critical systems perform too slow or fail altogether.
+Dependence on insufficient tech support leads to perhaps well-intentioned but often ill-advised technology decisions and poor support when mission-critical systems perform too slow or fail altogether.

 Sometimes businesses hire an internal IT specialist, and while they learn about your business, they are limited to their own experience or knowledge.

-Research shows that many businesses still miss out on the opportunity to cut annual cost of their IT service by 10%, 25% or even 50% (see chart below in item 2).
+Research shows that many businesses still miss out on the opportunity to cut the annual cost of their IT service by 10%, 25% or even 50% (see chart below in item 2).
 Your business may be one of them.
-Prior to engaging with a Managed Services model, Many SMBs felt they could get by with their “regular computer guy”, until they got significant savings with proven methods of minimally invasive IT support.
+Prior to engaging with a Managed Services model, Many SMBs felt they could get by with their “regular computer guy” until they got significant savings with proven methods of minimally invasive IT support.

-If you are among those businesses that still believe a proverbial “IT Guy” with “Break/Fix” hourly support is still a best option request our free consultation, you will find out how you can boost your business with power of reliable IT services, all while cutting your tech support costs: How to cut the bills you pay your current Computer Support Guy.
+If you are among those businesses that still believe a proverbial “IT Guy” with “Break/Fix” hourly support is still the best option request our free consultation, you will find out how you can boost your business with power of reliable IT services, all while cutting your tech support costs: How to cut the bills you pay your current Computer Support Guy.

 2 I am skeptical about cost savings / ROI

 Here is an example of how MSP can save you money over traditional tech support.
-When businesses “shop around” for prices on Managed Services, one of the most important things that often skips one’s mind is the loss of productivity, that accounts for almost half of the costs associated with traditional tech support.
+When businesses “shop around” for prices on Managed Services, one of the most important things that often skip one’s mind is the loss of productivity, that accounts for almost half of the costs associated with traditional tech support.